 - 1 cup (5 oz) Green peas fresh or frozen

-- Heat the stovetop pressure cooker on medium-high heat, add 1 tbsp oil, and brown the mutton pieces on all sides.
+- Heat the stovetop pressure cooker on medium-high heat, add 1 tablespoon oil, and brown the mutton pieces on all sides.
 Once browned remove and set aside.
 (For Instant pot, use the saute mode) Pro tip - when you add the pieces they will stick to the pan, do not add more oil, instead leave it and let it cook for 2 minutes untouched.
 The meat will caramelize and then release.
 This adds more flavor and you don't add excess fat.

 - To the same pressure cooker, add the remaining oil and saute the onions, ginger, garlic for 2 minutes until the onions are translucent.
 Then, reduce the heat to low add the flour.
 Cook for two minutes then add cardamom and cinnamon powder.